epurdom/clusterExperiment/README.md

 The new 2.0.0 version does make use of packages only available in the new release of bioconductor (and thus the new release of R).

+## Vignette

+A compiled version of the vignette of the github version of `clusterExperiment` (corresponding to the `master` branch) can be found (here)[http://bioconductor.org/packages/devel/bioc/vignettes/clusterExperiment/inst/doc/clusterExperimentTutorial.html]

+The compiled version of the current version of `clusterExperiment` available with Bioconductor can be found (here)[http://bioconductor.org/packages/release/bioc/vignettes/clusterExperiment/inst/doc/clusterExperimentTutorial.html]

 ## Installation instructions

 ### Installation From Bioconductor